Laishuxin/learning-comprehension/docs/cate/english/2_1-reading-economist-1.md

 Where the private sector leads, governments are following.

-Some countries have long chosen to teach in English as a political expedient, because a local language would prove contentious.;;;;/
+Some countries have long chosen to teach in English as a political expedient, because a local language would prove contentious.

 But even where public schools teach children in their mother tongue, education authorities are switching to English medium, in part to stem the outflow into the private sector.